 1. ZebPay

-ZebPay is a cryptocurrency exchange founded in 2014 and is one of the oldest crypto exchanges in India.
-Though its original home base was India, this exchange currently operates out of Singapore.
-It has been prominent for reasons of security and regulatory compliance.
+ZebPay is a cryptocurrency exchange founded in 2014 and one of India’s oldest crypto exchanges.
+Though its original home base was India, this exchange operates out of Singapore.
+It has been prominent for security and regulatory compliance reasons.

 Key Features:

-• Wide range of cryptocurrencies available for trading.
+• A wide range of cryptocurrencies is available for trading.

 • Emphasis on robust security measures.